Basic crochet beanie pattern (free & beginner friendly)

-Want to make a crochet beanie the easy way?
+Want to make a basic crochet beanie the easy way?
 This basic crochet beanie pattern is perfect for beginners!
 Using simple double crochet stitches and worked in the round from the top down, this classic hat is quick, fun, and easy to follow.

 Why this basic crochet beanie is great for beginners

 A detailed, step-by-step video tutorial is included so you can follow along visually as you work.
 Even if you’ve never made a hat before, you’ll finish with a soft, stretchy double crochet beanie that’s both stylish and practical.
-It’s a confidence-boosting project that shows just how fun crochet can be!
+It’s a confidence-boosting project that shows just how fun crochet can be.

-Free basic crochet beanie pattern information
+Free basic crochet beanie pattern details

 Skill level